 Proposals for potential agreement

-[Easy] Proposal 1.
-The Remote UE could request any SIB to be forwarded from Relay UE in an on-demand manner.
-FFS whether some SIBs such as SIB1, SIB9, SIB10, SIB11, SIBpos, SIB13, SIB14 are specified to be skipped.

-[Easy] Proposal 2.
-Agree that the current Uu on-demand SI request procedure is used as baseline for PC5-RRC on-demand SI acquisition.

-[Easy] Proposal 3.
-Agree that Relay UE uses MSG3 based SI request procedure to support Remote UE’s on-demand SIB request.

-[Easy] Proposal 4.
-Agree that Relay UE can voluntarily forward [certain] SIBs/[posSIBs] to Remote UE.

-[Easy] Proposal 7.
-Agree that Relay UE supports forwarding of system information to Remote UE before PC5 connection establishment.
+[Easy] Proposal 9.
+Confirm that when Relay UE forwards SIB to Remote UE after PC5 connection establishment it uses for SI request and response:

+New PC5-RRC messages; FFS message content/details (3)

 [Easy] Proposal 12.
-As a baseline, Remote UE is allowed to acquire SIB over Uu irrespective of its PC5 connection to Relay UE.
+As a baseline, in-coverage Remote UE is allowed to acquire SIB over Uu irrespective of its PC5 connection to Relay UE.
 FFS if we allow only specific SIBs when PC5 connected.

 [Easy] Proposal 15.
 Agree that the Relay UE reuses existing establishment/resume cause value when Relay UE enters RRC_CONNECTED only for relaying purpose.

-[Easy] Proposal 21.
-Remove the FFS point from the previous agreement (dependent on discussion in different topic e.g. relay (re)selection): “FFS other indication/message can also be used for notification “.

 [Easy] Proposal 22.
 Agree that Remote UE needs to know the PCI of Relay UE’s serving cell.
-FFS the message used by the Relay UE to send the PCI to the Remote UE.
+FFS how Remote UE obtains the PCI of relay UE’s serving cell.

+[Easy] Proposal 24.
+Confirm previous agreement that for L2 relay UE in RRC_CONNECTED and L2 remote UE(s) in RRC_IDLE/RRC_INACTIVE, we specify signalling for delivery of the remote UE’s paging through dedicated RRC message.
+[Network implementation decision whether to use it (or keep the relay UE on BWP with CSS).
+Can be revisited if a problem is found with network knowledge of which paging to forward.]

+[Easy] Proposal 25.
+Agree that Relay UE can notify Remote UE ID (i.e. 5G-S-TMSI/I-RNTI) information to the gNB via dedicated RRC message for paging delivery purpose.

+[Easy] Proposal 1.
+The Remote UE could request any SIB to be forwarded from Relay UE in an on-demand manner.
+FFS whether request of any specific SIBs is not allowed.

 Proposals for further discussion

 [Discuss] Proposal 5.
-If proposal 4 is agreed, discuss which option is preferable for the Relay UE to voluntarily forward it to the Remote UE:
+If we agree that Relay UE can voluntarily forward SIBs, discuss which option is preferable for the Relay UE to voluntarily forward it to the Remote UE:

 Option a) any SIB (4)